Frequently asked Bankruptcy questions

 you may be expected to make regular contributions towards

-your debts for up to three years, if you can afford to do so.
+your debts for up to four years, if you can afford to do so.
 These payments will

 be made to fit around your other living costs, such as bills.